-- A GitHub issue is created with a checklist for the release. - A release branch should be taken off develop (or develop pulls controlled). - Release notes for this version are added to the documentation with release date, including a list of supported (tested) platforms. - Version number is updated wherever it appears (and +dev suffix is removed) (in libensemble/version.py). - Year in LICENSE is checked for correctness.
-(Note: The year generated in docs by docs/conf.py should be automatic). - setup.py and libensemble/init.py are checked to ensure all information is up to date. - Update .wci.yml in root directory (version, date and any other information). - MANIFEST.in is checked.
-Locally, try out python setup.py sdist and check the created tarball contains correct files and directories for PyPI package. - Tests are run with source to be released (this may iterate): - On-line CI (GitHub Actions) tests must pass. - Launch and verify extra tests: gh workflow run libEnsemble-complete-CI --ref branch_name - Scaling tests must be run on HPC platforms listed as supported in release notes.
-Test variants by platform, launch mechanism, scale, and other factors can be configured and exported by the libE-Templater. - Coverage must not have decreased unless there is a justifiable reason. - Documentation must build and display correctly wherever hosted (currently readthedocs.com). - Locally check that the example code in the README works with both local comms and mpi4py. - Pull request from either the develop or release branch to main requesting one or more reviewers (including at least one other administrator). - Reviewer will check that all tests have passed and will then approve merge.
+- A GitHub issue is created with a checklist for the release. - A release branch should be taken off develop (or develop pulls controlled). - Release notes for this version are added to the documentation with release date, including a list of supported (tested) platforms. - Version number is updated wherever it appears (and +dev suffix is removed) (in libensemble/version.py). - Year in README.rst under Citing libEnsemble is checked for correctness.
+(Note: The year generated in docs by docs/conf.py should be automatic). - setup.py and libensemble/init.py are checked to ensure all information is up to date. - Update .wci.yml in root directory (version, date and any other information). - MANIFEST. in is checked.
+Locally, try out python setup.py sdist and check created tarball. contains correct files and directories for PyPI package. - Tests are run with source to be released (this may iterate): - On-line CI (GitHub Actions) tests must pass. - Scaling tests must be run on HPC platforms listed as supported in release notes.
+Test variants by platform, launch mechanism, scale, and other factors can be configured and exported by the libE-Templater. - Coverage must not have decreased unless there is a justifiable reason. - Documentation must build and display correctly wherever hosted (currently readthedocs.com). - Pull request from either the develop or release branch to main requesting one or more reviewers (including at least one other administrator). - Reviewer will check that all tests have passed and will then approve merge.